Corporate Plan 2025-26

 Methodology:

-The timeliness of IP rights will be measured through the proportion of IP right reports in patents, trade marks, designs, and plant breeder’s rights that meet the relevant timeframes as set out below.
+The timeliness of IP rights will be measured through the proportion of IP right reports in patents, trade marks, designs, and plant breeder’s rights that meet the relevant timeframes as set out.

 Patents